 This week we have seen great examples of what support looks like.
 And surely, these great athletes will find not only the support but the guidance they need, the time off to recover and focus on their mental health, to ensure that they come back full of energy and strength to demonstrate once again how great a performer they are.

-If you are wondering if you need a coach and how it may help you, get in touch with us today and book your 20 minutes exploration session.
+If you are wondering if you need a coach and how it may help you, get in touch with us today and book a free touchpoint first call with one of our coaches.
 This is an opportunity for you to explore how we can help you achieve your goals and fulfil your potential.